News & Updates

 privatewellclass.org.

-DATCP announces plans for Local Food Purchasing Assistance Program and webinar
+DATCP announces plans for Local Food Purchasing Assistance Program

 DATCP has signed a cooperative agreement with USDA to create the Wisconsin Local Food Purchasing Assistance Program.
 This program aims to strengthen local and regional food systems; support underserved, small Wisconsin farmers; and distribute fresh, nutritious foods to underserved communities.